Unifield/testfield/README.md

 ```
 + Launch testfield.
 By default, your Firefox instance will be used. testfield doesn't work with the last version of Firefox (47.0 now).
 You need Firefox <= 46.0 or Firefox >= 48.0 with [Mozilla Marionette](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette).
 ```
+# if you want to launch testfield against an existing version of Unifield
 ./runtests_local.sh
+# if you want to launch testfield against a new version of Unifield
+./runtests_server.sh test MY_FIRST_TESTS
 ```